harryahlas/fysan/README.md

   - compares list to files previously sent to make sure files are not sent more than once.
 This may occur if you do this over long periods of time.
   - runs *fyleSender()* in batches
 - *fyleAttachmentGrabber()* - retrieve attachments from your COM email inbox.
+- *fyleGluer()* - glue large files that have been split back together

 ## Example